Kunakbaev/SummerCamp2024IVT/README.md

 If you want to test your program on tests type this:
 ```
 make test
-./building/testsRun
 ```

-To get additional info about terminal args you need to build program and then when executing add --help flag:
+To get additional info about terminal args you need to build program (using make) and then when executing add --help flag:
 ```
-./main.exe --help
+./building/libRun --help
 ```